naala89/apiopenstudio/src/wiki/how-it-works.md

-How GaterData Works
+How ApiOpenStudio Works
 ===================

-GaterData has several layers that it uses to define its resources and access to them.
+ApiOpenStudio has several layers that it uses to define its resources and access to them.

 Only specific roles have the permissions to create, edit or delete elements from these layers.